rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/Cognocarta_Consenti_c9_20250718.md

 Identity is not possession, but presence.

-In Civium, identity is fluid yet accountable.
+In CoCivium, identity is fluid yet accountable.
 It may be pseudonymous, collective, or symbolic, but it must remain traceable *within context*.
 No universal ID shall be imposed.
 Yet, within each context, patterns of contribution accrue resonance.

 Each mind is more than a node.
 It is a voice, a signal, a participant in shared meaning.